 Finding a Top Financial Advisor Firm in Memphis, Tennessee

 Finding the best financial advisor in your area is no easy task.
-Trying to compare advisors may even be harder.
 That’s where SmartAsset comes in.
-After gathering the largest firms in the Memphis area, we narrowed it down to the top 10 and highlighted what you need to know about each firm.
+After identifying the largest firms in the Memphis area, we narrowed the field to the top 10 and highlighted what you need to know about each firm.
 We go over information like each firm's investment minimums, advisory certifications, client bases, investment strategies and more.
 Use SmartAsset's free financial advisor matching tool to find advisors in your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Legacy Wealth Management, Inc Find an Advisor||$1,737,536,766||$500,000|| || |

 |2||Waddell & Associates Find an Advisor||$943,123,400||Varies based on account type|| || |

 |3||Delta Asset Management, LLC Find an Advisor||$1,251,198,296||No set account minimum|| || |

 Minimum AssetsNo set account minimum